WARNING

 Regression to the mean

 Another explanation for the effectiveness of homeopathy is that symptoms that Mlare up tend to go back down again on their own.
 This ‘regression to the mean’ describes the observation that a series of unnaturally high numbers will eventually be followed by a series of lower numbers as the results creep back towards the mean (average level).
 In English football, the ‘Manager of the Month Curse’ is believed to make the manager given the award lose his next match.
-A loss however, is not due to the curse, but simply his team Minding its true level – they have regressed back towards their average.
+A loss however, is not due to the curse, but simply his team finding its true level – they have regressed back towards their average.

 Spiritual healing